 Exercise #2: Practise Singing a Series of Notes

-This exercise is a build-up from the 1st exercise of singing just one single note, and it involves getting you to sing a series of notes in succession!
+This exercise is a build-up from Exercise #1 but just one single note, and it involves getting you to sing a series of notes in succession!

 Also, make it a habit to practise more musical scales so as to become more familiar with your singing voice in different pitches, and understand the changes in your sensations and vocal effort with the different scales you sing.